 Reel lawn mowers are sometimes thought of as old-fashioned, but they're making a comeback.

-Think about it: Scissors and string trimmers both cut grass.
+Think about it: scissors and string trimmers both cut grass.
 They just do it differently.
-Reel lawn mowers cut more like a pair of high performance scissors.
+A reel mower performs less like a string trimmer and more like a pair of high-performance scissors.

-If you want a tidier yard, you should consider a grass catcher.
-Attach it behind the mower, and as you walk, the clippings collect in the catcher.
+Reel mowers leave behind nutrient-rich grass clippings, which fertilize your lawn.
+But if you want a tidier-looking yard, consider a grass catcher.
+Attach it behind the power, and while you walk, the catcher will collect the clippings for easier disposal.

 As with any mower, maintenance is a must.
 One detail you're sure to love about your reel mower, though, is how easy the blades are to sharpen.
 Just apply an abrasive paste to the blades and push the mower.
 The blades will sharpen themselves as they spin.